slothsoft/example-javascript-website/README.md

 ReferenceError: calculatePrice is not defined
 ```

-It's clear that the test doesn't know the file with the  legendary algorithmô, so we'll add:
+It's clear that the test doesn't know the file with the  legendary algorithm‚Ñ¢, so we'll add:

 ```js
 calculatePrice = require('../src/box-office.js')